thenativeweb/forcedomain/README.md

 ## Running the build

 This module can be built using [Grunt](http://gruntjs.com/).
 Besides running the tests, this also analyses the code.
-To run Grunt, go to the folder where you have installed node-force-domain and run `grunt`.
+To run Grunt, go to the folder where you have installed forcedomain and run `grunt`.
 You need to have [grunt-cli](https://github.com/gruntjs/grunt-cli) installed.

     $ grunt